 The ASCOM [http://ascom-standards.org/] standard is specific for Windows and can be run only with this platform.
+The new ASCOM Alpaca protocol is supported on all the platforms.

 ?
 There is no "follow" and "see" telescope in the telescope menu of the V3.0?